 The common behavior among the CMIP models, some of which have motionless sea ice, suggests that the basic thermodynamics of sea ice alone must play a dominant role.
-The mechanism we propose follows from a simple line of reasoning.
-It has long been known that when perturbed, sea ice returns to its equilibrium (or quasi-equilibrium) thickness by adjusting its growth rate (see e.g., Untersteiner, 1961 and 1964).
-The rate at which ice can respond to a perturbation in forcing, (i.e., the response time) depends on the growth adjustment process.
-Using a simplified analytical model, Thorndike [1992] found that the response time of sea ice is about 3 yrs for 1 m thick ice, and he noted that the response time increases with ice thickness.
-Here we take these ideas one step further to consider the thicknessdependence of the equilibrium thickness change in response to a perturbation in the climate forcing.
-These results are directly analogous to Hansen et al. [1985], who showed that systems with long response times also experience a large equilibrium temperature change in response to radiative forcing.
+The mechanism we propose follows a simple line of reasoning.
+It has long been known that, when perturbed, sea ice returns to its equilibrium (or quasi-equilibrium) thickness by adjusting its growth rate (see e.g., Untersteiner 1961, 1964).
+The rate at which sea ice can respond to a perturbation in forcing (i.e., the response time) depends on the growth adjustment process.
+Using a simplified analytical model, Thorndike (1992) found that the response time of sea ice is about 3 yr for 1-m-thick ice and he noted that the response time increases with ice thickness.
+Here we take these ideas one step further to consider the thickness dependence of the equilibrium thickness change in response to a perturbation in the climate forcing.
+These results are directly analogous to Hansen et al. (1985), who showed that systems with long response times also experience a large equilibrium temperature change in response to radiative forcing.
 If sea ice behaves in a similar way, both the equilibrium thickness change and the response time should increase with thickness.